jorgecarleitao/django-sphinxql/docs/configuration.rst

 .. class:: IndexConfigurator

-    Object representing a Sphinx configuration.
+    This class is declared only once in Django-Sphinxql, and is responsible for mapping your :class:`indexes <sphinxql.indexes.Index>` into a sphinx ``sphinx.conf``.

     This class has one entry point, :meth:`register`, called automatically when :class:`~sphinxql.indexes.Index` is defined.

+    .. method:: register(index)

+        Registers an :class:`~sphinxql.indexes.Index` in the configuration.

+        This is the entry point of this class to configure a new ``Index``.
+        A declaration of an ``Index`` automatically calls this method to register itself.

+        This method builds the source configuration and index configuration for the ``index`` and outputs the updated ``sphinx.conf`` to ``INDEXES['sphinx_path']``.

-On registering an index, it gathers settings from three places:
+    On registering an index, :meth:`register` gathers settings from three places:

     * Django ``settings``;
     * :class:`~sphinxql.fields.Field` of the index;